Artuk Bey (Diriliş: Ertuğrul)

 Artuk Bey is a fictional character in the Turkish TV series Diriliş: Ertuğrul where he is portrayed as the main protagonist, Ertuğrul Bey's right-hand man.
 The character is portrayed by Ayberk Pekcan and is based on the Seljuk commander Artuk Bey.

 Background

-Artuk Bey was born in an urban area, where he studied medicine, before moving to the Dodurga tribe out of a desire to help the poorer nomads of Anatolia.
+Artuk Bey was born in an urban area.
+He studied medicine at Samarkand from Ibn Sina (Avicenna) and learned speech-skills from Imam Maturdi (Source: Episode 115); before moving to the Dodurga tribe out of a desire to help the poorer nomads of Anatolia.
 He is shown to have not married for years.
 He is loyal to his tribe's Bey, Korkut, is the tribe's doctor and does anything for it along with being a well-respected Bey there.

 Personality

 Artuk Bey is extremely loyal to whoever is his tribe's Bey.
 Along with being well-respected due to his profession, he is trustworthy with all things business-related which leads to him being not only trusted with the Public Market, but Karacahisar and even his tribe.

 The TRT 1 website states about his character; "When Ertuğrul Bey is not in the tribe, he continues to be loyal to him, leads his tribe and continues to serve as a physician in it too.
 He also helps him with the business of the market."
 In the fifth season, he was blinded due to Emir Bahattin's men who were searching for a chest, however, he could still treat people and retained the ability to effectively use medicines.